 1. Invest in quality seating.

-When it comes to designing an outdoor living space, seating makes all the difference.
+When it comes to designing an outdoor living space, comfortable seating makes all the difference.
 Whether you just want your outdoor area to be used as a dining space or you’re interested in creating an outdoor living room, your seating will undoubtedly be the focal point of the space.

 With that in mind, if you have some money to invest in this project, you’re going to want to put it into finding a good seating set.
 While these sets can get expensive, a decent one will last you for years to come.
 Remember that you get what you pay for, and outdoor furniture is no exception.

 2. Plan for temperature changes.